Span, Subspaces, and Reduction

 The span of a set of vectors consists of all vectors that can be made by adding multiples of vectors in the set.
 We can often reduce a set of vectors to a simpler set with the same span.

-This post is a chapter in the book Justin Math: Linear Algebra.
+This post is part of the book Justin Math: Linear Algebra.
 Suggested citation: Skycak, J. (2019).
 Span, Subspaces, and Reduction.
-Justin Math: Linear Algebra. https://justinmath.com/span-subspaces-and-reduction/
+In Justin Math: Linear Algebra. https://justinmath.com/span-subspaces-and-reduction/

 The span of a set of vectors consists of all vectors that can be made by adding multiples of vectors in the set.